node-ci/nci/README.md

 "add some responsive styles to build timeline, revert in-progress pulsate animation" appear but should not.
 * include fonts and other external static (if any)
+* build console doesn't stick to the bottom at ff

 ## Feature requests